top of page

 • Policy documents

-These might seem less important, but consistent branding everywhere helps your team embrace the changes.
+These may seem less critical, but consistent branding everywhere helps your team embrace the changes.

 ☑️ Implementation Timeline

-Create a clear schedule showing when each element changes.
-This prevents confusion and helps coordinate everything smoothly.
+Have a clear schedule for when each element changes.
+This prevents confusion and helps coordinate the process smoothly.

-Here's where many practices mess up.
-They surprise patients with dramatic changes and wonder why people seem confused or upset.
+Many practices falter here.
+They surprise patients with sudden changes and wonder why some seem confused or upset.

-All-at-once switchover creates stronger impact and consistency, but requires extensive preparation and coordination.
+All-at-once switchover creates a stronger impact but requires extensive preparation.

-Most successful healthcare rebrands use a hybrid approach - they update digital elements first, then physical locations, then print materials.
+Most successful healthcare rebrands use a hybrid approach—updating digital elements first, then physical locations, and finally print materials.

-Explain why you're making changes.
-"We've grown and added services" resonates better than "we wanted a fresh look."
-Patients need to understand the reasoning.
+Explain your motivations for the change.
+Saying, "We've grown and added services" resonates better than, "We wanted a fresh look."
+Patients need to understand the reasoning behind your rebranding.

 Over-Communicate During the Transition

-When in doubt, explain more rather than less.
-Patients appreciate being kept in the loop, especially when it comes to their healthcare providers.
+When in doubt, provide more information rather than less.
+Patients appreciate being kept informed, especially when it concerns their healthcare providers.

 Website migrations and patient portal updates require careful attention to protected health information.
-Document your security protocols and involve your compliance team early.
+Document security protocols and involve your compliance team early in the process.

-Create FAQ sheets covering common patient concerns.
-Make sure everyone can explain the changes consistently and positively.
+Create FAQ sheets addressing common patient concerns.
+Ensure everyone is equipped to explain the changes consistently and positively.

 Doctor holding tablet with floating medical service icons representing comprehensive healthcare offerings